redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 View the machines that exist in the openshift-machine-api namespace `oc get machines -n openshift-machine-api | grep worker`

-Make a copy of one of the existing compute MachineSet definitions and output the result to a JSON file
+Make a copy of one of the existing compute MachineSet definitions and output the result to a YAML file

 ```sh
 # get your machineset names